-In this article, we’re taking a look at the benefit of art therapy as well as several art therapy projects for addiction recovery.
+In this article, we’re looking at the benefit of art therapy and several art therapy projects for addiction recovery.

 Art Therapy Projects for Addiction Recovery

-Throughout the ages, art has been used as a means to tap into our deepest emotional and spiritual experiences.
-The emotions which are conveyed through art mediums such as painting, sculpting, theater, and music simply cannot be manifested through simple speech and common language.
+Throughout the ages, art has been used to tap into our deepest emotional and spiritual experiences.
+The emotions conveyed through art mediums such as painting, sculpting, theater, and music simply cannot be manifested through simple speech and common language.
 The power of artistic expression in communicating the journey to, through, and out of addiction has been recognized by innovative substance abuse treatment centers and is being utilized as another tool in the vast toolbox of recovery.

-Here are some of the benefits of exploring art therapy projects for addiction recovery.
+Here are some benefits of exploring art therapy projects for addiction recovery.

 No Artistic Talent Needed

-The primary focus of art therapy for addiction treatment is not the level of skill of the artist.
-In fact, no artistic skill is needed in order to enjoy the benefits.
-The benefit of art therapy lies in the creation of an expression that transcends words.
-Whether your experiences lead you to create a wall mural or a three-word poem, the healing process stems from the fact that you are creating something of your own.
-Creating something from your soul means that there will be nothing else in the world that looks or sounds exactly the same.
-Your art will be as unique as you are, and will reflect your individual perspectives and experiences.
+The primary focus of art therapy for addiction treatment is not the artist’s skill level.
+No artistic skill is needed to enjoy the benefits.
+The benefit of art therapy lies in creating an expression that transcends words.
+Whether your experiences lead you to create a mural or a three-word poem, the healing process stems from the fact that you are creating something of your own.
+Creating something from your soul means that there will be nothing else in the world that looks or sounds the same.
+Your art will be as unique as you are and will reflect your perspectives and experiences.

 Benefits of Art Therapy

-Studies of art therapy have shown that it reduces all manner of symptomology, resulting in relief from physical, mental, and emotional pain.
-For those who are experiencing substance abuse and addiction from a co-occurring position, relief from these types of symptoms may be the key to shedding the desire to escape through substance use.
-For some, treating the psychological and physical pain is the key to recovery.
+Art therapy studies have shown that it reduces all manner of symptomology, resulting in relief from physical, mental, and emotional pain.
+For those experiencing substance abuse and addiction from a co-occurring position, relief from these symptoms may be the key to shedding the desire to escape through substance use.
+For some, treating psychological and physical pain is the key to recovery.

 The primary benefit of art therapy lies in its power to foster self-discovery.
 Art has a way of revealing the thoughts and feelings that tend to lie deep within our unconscious mind, similarly to the way that dreams operate.
-It provides a healthy outlet for releasing these inner experiences, and releasing them into the tangible world can result in a clean, inner, slate for creating your road map of the journey of recovery.
-Art therapy participants are also likely to experience an increased sense of self-esteem, as they realize the existence of their own, inner, artist.
-An increase in self-esteem provides fuel to keep going when the road to recovery starts looking too long.
+It provides a healthy outlet for releasing these inner experiences, and releasing them into the tangible world can result in a clean inner slate for creating your road map for the journey of recovery.
+Art therapy participants are also likely to experience an increased sense of self-esteem as they realize the existence of their inner artist.
+An increase in self-esteem fuels people to keep going when the road to recovery starts looking too long.

 Art Therapy Approaches

 The availability of art therapy approaches will vary according to the treatment center.
-Artistic projects can range from being invited to draw one picture, to full-fledged involvement in an art therapy treatment program.
-Therapists who are specially trained in art therapy undergo an extensive educational program, where they learn the various modes of artistic expression and their accompanying psychological significance.
+Artistic projects can range from being invited to draw one picture to full-fledged involvement in an art therapy treatment program.
+Therapists specially trained in art therapy undergo an extensive educational program where they learn the various modes of artistic expression and their accompanying psychological significance.
 This level of available expertise isn’t required to receive the benefits of creating a work of art, however, as those who have minimal training can successfully lead a recovery group in an exercise toward producing a work of self-expression.